dssg/aequitas/README.rst

 ``score``
 ---------
-See CLI above.
-Threshholds are set in a dictionary passed to `get_crosstabs()`.
+By default, Aequitas CLI assumes the ``score`` column is a binary decision (0 or 1).
+If the ``score`` column contains a non-binary score (e.g. the output from a logistic regression applied to the data), the user sets a threshold to determine the binary decision.
+Threshholds are set in a dictionary passed to `get_crosstabs()`. `See configurations <https://dssg.github.io/aequitas/config.html>`_ for more on thresholds.

 ``label_value``
 ---------------
-See CLI above.
+This is the ground truth value of a binary decision.
+The data must be binary (0 or 1).

 attributes (e.g. ``race``, ``sex``, ``age``, ``income``)
 ---------------------------------------------------------
-See CLI above.
+Group columns can be categorical or continuous.
+If categorical, Aequitas will produce crosstabs with bias metrics for each group_level.
+If continuous, Aequitas will first bin the data into quartiles.

 If you plan to bin or discretize continuous features manually, note that ``get_crosstabs()`` expects attribute columns to be of type 'string'.
 This excludes the ``pandas`` 'categorical' data type, which is the default output of certain pandas discretizing functions.
 You can recast 'categorical' columns to strings:

 .. code-block:: python